subasish/dr01/manuscript.md

 For the melanoma task, reported performance was competitive with or better than a board of certified dermatologists [@tag:Codella2016_ensemble_melanoma; @tag:Esteva2017_skin_cancer_nature].
 Reusing features from natural images is also an emerging approach for radiographic images, where datasets are often too small to train large deep neural networks without these techniques [@tag:Bar2015_nonmed_tl; @tag:Shin2016_cad_tl; @tag:Rajkomar2017_radiographs; @tag:Lakhani2017_radiography].
 A deep CNN trained on natural images boosts performance in radiographic images [@tag:Rajkomar2017_radiographs].
 However, the target task required either re-training the initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
+I have made a change here.

 The technique of reusing features from a different task falls into the broader area of transfer learning (see Discussion).
 Though we've mentioned numerous successes for the transfer of natural image features to new tasks, we expect that a lower proportion of negative results have been published.